 The world around us has changed rapidly since the onset of the global pandemic — and so has the way we work.
 As we adapt to a constantly evolving environment and accelerate towards the future, we need to adopt a balanced approach to HR that considers both short- and long-term solutions.

 To meet these challenges, organizations need to continuously adapt, reinvent how they work, and transform their businesses to build value, flexibility and sustainability.
-Join us to learn from each other and share ideas on creating future-ready organizations.

 The Economist Corporate Network